 Intergroup Officers are elected by group representatives, and have the responsibility to report their activities on a monthly basis.
 Individual groups in Ottawa may or may not choose to participate by sending a representative to monthly Intergroup meetings.
 In 1992, Intergroup was incorporated as a non profit organization in the Province of Ontario.
 Intergroup activities are governed by a set of Bylaws which may be viewed here.
 Accompanying the by-laws are Policies and Procedures documents.
 Click here for the General Business document.
 Click here for Roles and Responsibilities of the Intergroup Board of Directors.

-Ottawa Intergroup Supports; 155 Meetings in these 8 Districts
+Ottawa Intergroup Supports; 256 Meetings in the Meeting Listings and these 8 Districts

 The Ottawa Intergroup helpline is open between 10AM and 10PM daily (subject to volunteer availability).
 It is staffed by telephone answering volunteers from within the AA membership.

 These volunteers, having a suggested sobriety time of 1 year, respond to a wide range of calls, from questions about meeting locations to providing peer support to someone in distress.

 In some instances, the caller requests to be called back at a later time.
 At other times, the caller will ask, or the telephone answering volunteer will suggest, the caller meet with some members in person, either at the callers home (possibly restricted due to Covid-19), in a public place or via online video.

 At that time, the telephone answering volunteer will call a volunteer on the 12-Step call list.
 The 12-Step volunteer will contact the caller and assist as necessary.

 Visit the TAS Calendar to view a breakdown of Telephone Answering Service (TAS) shifts.

 To make changes to the schedule, volunteer to pick up a shift, or add your name to the 12-Step call list, please contact the TAS Coordinator at email@example.com.